nolan-lwin/Destinex/backend/README.md

 ### How to run it

-Follow these steps to set up the backend of our project on your local machine:
+Follow these steps to set up the back-end of our project on your local machine:

-1. **Navigate to the Backend Directory**:
+1. **Navigate to the back-end directory**:
     - Open a terminal or command prompt.
-    - Change to the backend directory of the project:
+    - Change to the back-end directory of the project:
       ```
       cd path/to/csci205_final_project/backend
       ```